Integrating Domain-Specialized Language Models with AI Measurement Tools for Deterministic Atomic-Resolution

 \subsection{Self-driving experiments via fine-tuned SLM}

-The fine-tuned SLMs are capable of providing real-time assistance during the experimental process to achieve stable and autonomous operation of SPM experiments in place of a human operator.
-We deployed the framework in a real-time experimental setting using scanning tunneling microscopy (STM), an implementation of SPM, to achieve atomic-resolution imaging of a Si(111)-(7$\times$7) surface at room temperature.
-Achieving atomic-resolution imaging at room temperature is inherently challenging due to thermal drift and reduced tip stability, and typically requires extensive experimental expertise.
+Our fine-tuned SLMs are capable of providing real-time assistance during the experimental process to achieve stable and autonomous operation of SPM experiments in place of human operator actions.
+We deployed the framework in a real-time experimental setting using scanning tunneling microscopy (STM), an implementation of SPMs, to achieve atomic-resolution imaging of a Si(111)-(7$\times$7) surface at room temperature.
+Achieving atomic-resolution imaging at room temperature is inherently challenging due to thermal drift and reduced tip stability, and typically requires extensive experimental expertise and manual operation.
 Conventional SPM systems lack built-in mechanisms to directly mitigate these issues and instead rely on expertise accumulated through extensive trial-and-error.
-In the proposed SLM-integrated SPM system, the model orchestrates AI-driven compensation and conditioning modules to overcome these challenges.
-Figure~\ref{fig:exp_demo} shows the results of executing user instructions.
-Depending on the model’s decision-making capability, we divide the automation levels of the SLM into two stages:
+In the proposed SLM-integrated SPM system, the model can orchestrate AI-driven compensation and conditioning modules when required to address these issues autonomously.
+Fig.~\ref{fig:exp_demo} shows the results of executing user instructions.
+Depending on the model's decision-making capability, we categorize the automation levels of the SLM into two stages:

 \begin{itemize} \item Stage \rm{i}: instruction-driven control with constraint enforcement \\